 Fourth Class Bricks:

-Fourth class bricks are very poor quality bricks and usually are not used as bricks within the structure.
+Fourth class bricks are very poor quality bricks, usually are not used as bricks within the structure.

-They are crushed and used as aggregates within the manufacturing of concrete and they are obtained by over burning, because of which they become hot and brittle in nature.
+They are crushed and used as aggregates within the manufacturing of concrete as they are obtained by over burning, because of which they become hot and brittle in nature.